mariamills/Oil-Price-Prediction/docs/about/getting-started.md

 5. **Run the Models**: The models were developed in a Python 3.11 environment.
 Depending on your setup, you might need to install certain libraries or dependencies.
 Refer to the project's README for specific instructions.

+## Docker Support
+!!! info

+      Docker support is planned for the future.
+Stay tuned for updates!

 ## Need Assistance?
-If you encounter any issues or have queries, please check out our [FAQ section](/faq).
+If you encounter any issues or have queries, please check out our [FAQ section](/faq){:target="_blank"}.
 For more technical problems or feedback, consider raising an issue on our GitHub repository.